 How to create a donut chart

 The donut chart is a variation of a pie chart.
-The main difference is that it displays the total number for all parts in the middle, as an additional information.
+The main difference is that it displays the total number of all parts in the middle, as an additional information.

 Pie charts and donut charts are easy to create and easy to understand - people understand these "at a glance".
 One can easily understand how many parts there are, and how they compare to each other.
 Very similar to a pie chart a donut chart must not feature more than three or a maximum of five parts.
 If you have more than three parts always consider to use a bar or column chart.